mrbbp/wooden-smart-toy-js/README.md

 ####Less cheap, less quick:
 You need:
 - conductive rubber tips.
-I've bought mine on alibaba from [unicon rubber](http://www.alibaba.com/product-detail/silicone-conductive-rubber-soft-stylus-tip_517071997.html)
+I've bought mine on alibaba from [unicon rubber](http://www.alibaba.com/product-detail/silicone-conductive-rubber-soft-stylus-tip_517071997.html)<br>
 My tips are 10mm long for a diameter of 6mm.<br>
 - MDF 6mm (2 cut of 3mm MDF in fact).<br>
 - Copper tape from 3M in 5mm (EMI shielding tape).
 I've found mine at Conrad
 - "Collar Button Screw" (sorry for Goog translation) in contact with the copper tape<br>

-You need conductive rubber tips.
-I've bought mine on alibaba from [unicon rubber](http://www.alibaba.com/product-detail/silicone-conductive-rubber-soft-stylus-tip_517071997.html)
-My tips are 10mm long for a diameter of 6mm.<br>
-I've used MDF 6mm (2 cut of 3mm MDF in fact).<br>
-I've connected the three touch pods with copper tape from 3M (5mm) and add a "Collar Button Screw"/bouton de col à visser (sorry for Goog translation) in contact with the copper tape<br>

 ![bouton de col à visser](http://alysse-creations.info/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/b/o/bouton-col.jpg)<br>

+Put and paste the conductive tips on the edge of one face of the laser cutted piece.
+Connect the three touch pods with bands of the 3M's copper tape.<br>
+Add a "Collar Button Screw"/"bouton de col à visser" (sorry for Goog translation) in contact with the copper tape as in the picture below<br>

 ![custom lasercut Piece](lasercut_draw/reference_Design_web.jpg)<br>

 Patents for touch grid and conduction way between capacitive screen and body are patented by